 The Official Unemployment Rate is an Optimistic Fib

-The official unemployment rate for most of this year has been hovering around 5% or a little below.
+The official unemployment rate for most of this year has been hovering around 4% or a little below.
+It?s currently at 3.7%.
 That’s a very good number based on the job market of the past few decades.
 But either it glosses over hidden weakness, or it’s an outright fabrication.
 We should suspect the latter, since the official rate does not count people who have given up looking for work.

-Whether the number is 12.7% or 14.something, it’s a lot higher than the polite 4.something percent being pedalled by the government, and cheerfully trumpeted by Wall Street and the mainstream media.
+Whether the number is 7.2% or higher due to the uncounted millions who have given up looking for work, it’s a lot higher than the polite 3.7% being celebrated by the government.
+And cheerfully trumpeted by Wall Street and the mainstream media.

 None of this should come as a surprise either.
 The number of large employers in the US has just about crashed since 1998.
 There are at least 50% fewer publicly traded companies in the US than there were in the late 1990s.
 That goes a long way toward explaining the lack of jobs that pay both a living wage and employee benefits.